- About the Commission in Scotland

 Where we find that discrimination is taking place, or that someone is being treated unfairly because of their identity, we can use our legal powers to make positive change in practices, behaviours and the law.

-We will continue working closely with the Scottish Human Rights Commission, with whom we share our human rights remit in Scotland.
+We work closely with the Scottish Human Rights Commission, with whom we share our human rights remit in Scotland.

 Through all of our work - with the public sector, the voluntary sector, the private sector, the Scottish Government, with other equalities organisations and with individuals - the Commission wants to help create a society in which everyone is given the opportunity to achieve their full potential.